LearnWithHomer/bodymovin-extension/README.md

 Copy the .env.sample file into this same directory as .env.
 Then paste the location to the CEP extension folder after `EXTENSION_DESTINATION=` with no quotes.

+You will need to make sure you have node installed on your machine.
+I would recommend using nvm, which has different versions for [Windows](https://github.com/coreybutler/nvm-windows) and [Mac/Linux](https://github.com/creationix/nvm).

+With node installed, you'll need to pull in your dependencies.
+Navigate to this directory in your terminal, and run `npm i` or `npm install`.

 You should be ready to start development now.
 Go ahead and run `npm run start-dev` in a terminal.
 If you have After Effects open, please restart it.
 Go to Window > Extensions > Bodymovin-Homer and click it.
 You should see the extension.
 If you make any changes in the src directory, you should see the window refresh and those changes appear live.